Family Success: Top 5 Tips for Mid-Year School Transfer for Parents

 "The staff was really such a pleasure to work with.
 I called for help, and they were happy to stay on the phone with me until everything was complete.
 It was nice to get a quick response, rather than relying on an email," she says.

 Aside from the staff, your child’s online certified teachers are a great source of support.
-Having a conversation with them about the transition and your student’s learning style can help ease your mind.
+Having a conversation with your student's teacher about the transition and your student’s learning style can help ease your mind.
 It’s also a great way to start building a relationship with the teachers!
 The teachers at Connections Academy are one of Aubrey’s favorite parts of the school.

 Aubrey and her children have been able to connect with teachers in person during field trips and have even met some teachers for lunch!

-Before deciding that transferring schools midyear is too stressful, talk to your student about his or her needs.
+Before deciding that transferring schools midyear is too stressful, talk to your student about their needs.
 Switching schools is sometimes necessary for a student’s academic growth and success.

 "When you are no longer 100 percent sure about your child’s education, it’s time to make an important decision—even if it’s a decision that you have to make in the middle of the school year,” Aubrey says.
 “I really think Connections Academy was meant to be for my children—they are not stressed out anymore and [are] so much happier.
 There’s going to be a little period of adjustment [to virtual school], just as there is with any other new venture, but it’s really worth it in the end.”